Chris Barnes (musician): Cannibal Corpse

 Barnes started his career at the age of 19.
 His first band was a death/thrash band called Tirant Sin, which was formed in 1986 in his hometown of Buffalo, New York.
 Other members of Tirant Sin included Paul Mazurkiewicz (drums), Bob Rusay, Cam V and Joe Morelli (guitars) and Rich Ziegler (bass guitar).
 In 1986, Barnes left Tirant Sin to join another New York-based death/thrash metal band named Leviathan that recorded the four-track demo "Legions of the Undead" in 1987, re-released on the 2005 Six Feet Under box set A Decade in the Grave.

 Tirant Sin recorded three demos, all privately released: "Desecration of the Graves" in February 1987, "Chaotic Destruction" in fall 1987 with Dennis John on vocals, and "Mutant Supremacy" in 1988.
 Barnes appeared only on the third demo, when he re-joined Tirant Sin in January 1988.

 After Tirant Sin, Barnes co-founded Cannibal Corpse.
 Barnes wrote all of the lyrics on the albums Butchered at Birth, Tomb of the Mutilated, and The Bleeding and wrote the lyrics on Eaten Back to Life with the rest of the band helping.
 The band relocated to Tampa, Florida in 1995.
 Barnes stated in a 2025 interview that the move was ratified without his knowledge, and he was not given a say in the decision.

 Barnes became notorious for his explicitly violent lyrics.
-He said, "I was always interested in horror and stuff like that, and gore, and I read a lot of the stuff on serial killings."
+He professed to being interested in horror, gore, and serial killings.

-Barnes left Cannibal Corpse in 1995 during the recording sessions for Vile due to creative and personal differences with the rest of the band.
-He said, "I just didn't like being around them, because I was being ridiculed, and I just didn't feel comfortable being in the same room with people that weren't very nice to me personally.
-And I was part of that too, so we had all of our own type of differences, personally, and I don't think it was gonna be able to be worked out.
-You know, mutual respect goes a far way when it comes to being in close quarters with people."
+Barnes was fired from Cannibal Corpse in 1995 during the recording sessions for Vile due to creative and personal differences with the rest of the band.
+He attributed his leave to being ridiculed by the others, as well as personal differences that could not be worked out.
 His final vocal recordings with the band were for the "Created to Kill" sessions which were later re-recorded by his replacement George Fisher for the Vile album.
 The "Created to Kill" demo featuring Barnes was eventually released as part of the 15 Year Killing Spree box set released in 2003.
+Barnes later commented in 2008 that being fired was "pretty memorable but in a good way", as he was previously not able to write the way he wanted.

 Barnes designed the original Cannibal Corpse logo, which was used until 1995.

-He later said, "being booted out of Cannibal Corpse was pretty memorable but in a good way.
-I didn't feel I was able to write the way I wanted to so it was a good transition for me."